hbliu/Open4Gene/README.md

 write.table(Open4Gene.obj@res, file = "Open4Gene.obj.All.res.txt", sep="\t", col.names=TRUE, row.names=FALSE, quote=FALSE)
 ```

-## Input
-This section describes how to prepare the input files for Open4Gene.
-Open4Gene needs following input data and parameters:
-- RNA dgCMatrix. scRNAseq matrix read as a sparse matrix
-- ATAC dgCMatrix. scATACseq matrix read as a sparse matrix
-- meta.data data.frame.
-Metadata table with covariates and a cell ID column ("cell")
-- gene.peak.pair data.frame.
-Dataframe that contains gene-peak pairs for Open4Gene to search through
-- covariates character.
-Assign covariates that are needed for the analysis.
-Must be names that are in the columns of meta.data
-- celltypes character.
-Assign celltype column from meta.data

 ## Output
 On output, Open4Gene.obj@res provides the following values for each gene~peak pair:
 1. gene